 So what are my top picks?

 Of the options on the eastern/Kasane side of Chobe that we investigated personally, my first pick (if you’re tenting or trailering with a sturdy 4x4) would be Ihaha for the bonus of being inside the park itself.
 (But see the January 2020 update above.)
 There’s no place better if you like the wilderness experience and aren’t freaked out by the notion of being surrounded by big game (think hippo, croc, elephant, buffalo, lion, hyena) or indeed anxious about your rig’s ability to handle heavy sand.
 Ihaha gets booked up far in advance, so book early – contact the Botswana Department of Wildlife and National Parks, tel (267) 3180774, fax (267) 3180775, email DWNP@gov.bw.
 Be warned, you need patience.

 After that, and bearing in mind that I have no personal knowledge of Senyati, my second pick would be Toro Safari Lodge (now Big 5 Chobe Lodge).
-We discovered in May 2019 that many of the 8 reasons to camp at Toro Safari Lodge probably still apply, certainly in terms of the facilities, but I can't personally vouch for the food because we didn't eat there. [updated May 2019]
+We discovered in May 2019 that many of the 8 reasons to camp at Toro Safari Lodge still apply, certainly in terms of the facilities, but I can't personally vouch for the food because we didn't eat there. [updated May 2019]